irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgDisableServiceBinding"></a>

 ### MsgDisableServiceBinding
-MsgDisableServiceBinding defines an SDK message to disable a service binding.
+MsgDisableServiceBinding defines an SDK message to disable a service binding

 | Field | Type | Label | Description |